Transition to Clerkship Introduction

 Messages are read-only.

 The CBL eBook lets you know when a patient’s information has been updated.
-You’ll see a date and time stamp on the message and the session number is at the bottom of the message.
+You may see a date on the message; this date corresponds to the date of your encounter with the patient (the date of CBL) and not necessarily the date according to the patient’s story; there are many time lapses in these cases.
+The session number is also at the bottom of the messages tab to keep you oriented.

 The History Findings tab is read-only.